test-moodle/moodle-qbank_resortcategory/README.md

 Usage
 -----
 Question bank navigation node will be extended with "Sort categories" item.
 Select category you want to sort.
 All subcategories will be resorted in alphabetical order.
-This plugin may be useful to manage large question bank together with local_renumberquestioncategory plugin.
+This plugin may be useful to manage large question bank together with qbank_renumbercategory plugin.

 Author